Vensim/EmbeddedSys_WebXR/README.md

 * Write application and interfacing of embedded components in a logging conscious way.

 ![SysLayout.png](SysLayout.png)
-### Limitations
-Constraints are imposed by the ESP-IDF build system for developing in a more hardware abstracted way

 ## Setting up

 NodeJS 17 or higher